 Global Collaboration Opportunities

-Middle Eastern visitors can engage directly with technology providers, EPC firms, and sustainability consultants to discuss tailored implementation strategies in the region’s unique climatic and regulatory environments.
+Middle Eastern and African visitors can engage directly with technology providers, engineering, procurement and construction (EPC) firms, and sustainability consultants to discuss tailored implementation strategies relevant to the region’s diverse climatic conditions and evolving regulatory landscape.

 Scientific Rationale and ROI